mheiges/vagrant-chefbasics/README.md

 caches excluded certs and will refuse access to the Console if the excluded cert has changed (i.e. the VM is recreated).

-The cert was generated with,
+For the record, the cert was generated with,

 ````
 openssl req -x509 -newkey rsa:4096 \